In this video, CML patient Drew encourages other leukaemia patients to seek support with their mental health.

 - Changes to your role, your identity and to your sense of self.
 For example, you might give up working; others may be helping to care for your children; or you may be the one who is used to helping others or being strong

 There are many ways to manage and cope with your emotions.
 Sharing your thoughts and feelings with loved ones, your partner or your GP can help.

-If you need to talk to somebody impartial about your blood cancer, our help line is available Monday – Friday 9am – 10pm and Saturday morning 9am – 12.30pm.
-The number is 08088 010 444 and is free from landlines and most mobile networks.
+If you need to talk to somebody impartial about your blood cancer, our helpline is available Monday – Friday 9am – 5pm and Thursday and Friday evenings 7pm – 10pm.
+The number to call is 08088 010 444 and is free from landlines and most mobile networks.